jeff-adkisson/swe-3313-fall-2023/project/README.md

 You will use Marvel to produce your high-fidelity interactive user interface mockup.

-1. One team member must create a free Marvel account at https://marvelapp.com/signup.
+1. One team member must create a free Marvel account at [https://marvelapp.com/signup](https://marvelapp.com/signup).
-2. Go to the Team option and invite your teammates.
-Click Invite People, enter your teammates' email addresses with the **Can edit** right selected so everyone can work on the project.
+2. Go to the **Team** option and invite your teammates.
+Click **Invite People**, enter your teammates' email addresses with the **Can edit** right selected so everyone can work on the project.
-3. Create your new Project.
+3. Create your new **Project**.
 4. Start laying out your screens.
 5. Link your screens with hotspots.
 6. If a screen has multiple states, you need to copy the screen to create each state.
 For example, you need to show the inventory without a search active and the inventory with an active search....
 Create the screen with all inventory, then copy it and update the copy to show the search and inventory filtering.
 Once you do this, you will understand how it works.